devbae/devbae-blog/_posts/2020-05-09-web-scraping.md

 ![image alt ><](https://user-images.githubusercontent.com/21988675/81482456-ce0ba800-9254-11ea-9b0f-3c728e5c234d.png)

 Before giving you the superpower of scraping-spiderman, we want to tell you that you cannot scrape every website, most sites allow scraping of their content but some don't, like Facebook, Google, etc. They don't allow you to go through their content using just a python script, you have to take special permissions for that.
-Doing otherwise is completely illegal (You don't wanna go to jail, do you?).
+Doing otherwise is completely illegal (You don't wanna go to jail, do you? :oncoming_police_car:).

 So how will you know which sites allow you to scrape their content and which ones don't?
 Well, the answer is simple, `robots.txt`.
 This is a file that is available for every website.
 For any website in general, just open `www.example.com/robots.txt`.
 We'll go through facebook's robots.txt file.
-Open facebook.com/robots.txt :
+Open <https://facebook.com/robots.txt> :

 ```python
 # Notice: Collection of data on Facebook through automated means is